cbshiles/KALX-libfms/doc/lesson4.md

 of 365.25 days(`DAYS_PER_YEAR`).
 This is slightly arbitrary, but as long as it is used consistently there is no problem in practice.

+# Homework

+Due October 20 at 5pm.
+Late homework will not be accepted.

+Pull a fresh copy of [libfms](https://git01.codeplex.com/libfms).
+In Visual Studio go to `Team Explorer`, `Home`, `Branches`, `New Branch`.
+Use your codeplex id for the name of your branch.
+Make sure `Checkout branch` is selected.
+Click on `Create Branche`.

+Find your codeplex id in the solution.
+(Ctrl-F is your friend.)
+If you are adding tests, use the existing tests as a model.
+If you are implementing an add-in, use existing add-ins as a model.

+Commit your code and push to the repository.